top of page

 Many people have saved for retirement for decades, and they might have accumulated a nice portfolio of investments, but then they wonder "How do I create a 'retirement paycheck' from this portfolio?"

-For decades, the “standard advice” for retirement has looked something like this:👉 Hold a balanced portfolio (maybe 60% stocks / 40% bonds, or perhaps 70% stocks / 30% bonds)
+For decades, the “standard advice” for retirement has looked something like this:👉 Hold a balanced portfolio of low-cost index funds (maybe 60% stocks / 40% bonds, or perhaps 70% stocks / 30% bonds)

 👉 Withdraw around 4% per year (adjusted for inflation each year) to cover living expenses